 Privacy for LLC Members

-North Carolina does not require all of the names of members/manager of an LLC to be included in the Articles of Organization.
-In fact, an organizer (the party who prepares and files the paperwork) is able to submit the formation paperwork in place of the members.
+North Carolina does not require all of the names of LLC members/manager to be included in the Articles of Organization.
+In fact, an organizer can submit the formation paperwork in place of the members.

 High Cost of Industry-Specific Permits